 The gold and white ring can easily be worn with a chic dress for special occasions or can be slipped on to dress up a more casual outfit.

-This necklace, made from all-natural materials, adds a touch of earthy-elegance to any outfit.
+This necklace, made from repurposed buffalo horn sourced as a by-product of the meat industry adds a touch of earthy elegance to any outfit.

 For the Lover of Statement Pieces: